valencik/mastersAPSC/documents/thesis/thesis.md

 X may be one, two, or three letters.
 The `subkey` variable is used to link together multiple selectors of the same keyword sentence.

-%- TODO Provide an example of multiple selectors being connected
+%- final representation

-%- ROBY write a paragraph that factually states your final representation An example of the final data representation used by the work is shown in figure {@blk:rawNSRJSON}.
+An example of the final data representation used by the work is shown in Snippet \ref{blk:rawNSRJSON}.
 The `_id` is used as the unique identifier in the MongoDB collection.
 `year` is an integer and represents the year the resource was published.
 `history` is an array that contains encoded information representing dates when the original NSR document was added and/or modified.